 Figure 1-2.
-Refuge Acquisition Boundaries - San Diego NWR and Vernal Pool Stewardship Project
+Refuge Acquisition Boundaries - San Diego National Wildlife Refuge

 Figure 1-3.
-Location Map - Otay-Sweetwater Unit (acquisitions as of August 2014)
+Location Map - Otay-Sweetwater Unit

 Figure 1-4.
-Conserved Lands within the Otay-Sweetwater Unit Acquisition Boundary

-The LPP for the Vernal Pools Stewardship Project established an approved project boundary (refer to Figure 1-2) to conserve up to 8,220 acres through a variety of habitat protection methods for the purpose of protecting vernal pool habitat and the rare species this habitat supports (USFWS 1997b).
+Lands Conserved within the Otay-Sweetwater Unit Acquisition Boundary The LPP for the Vernal Pools Stewardship Project established an approved project boundary (refer to Figure 1-2) to conserve up to 8,220 acres through a variety of habitat protection methods for the purpose of protecting sensitive vernal pool habitat and the rare species this habitat supports (USFWS 1997b).
 As illustrated in Figure 1-2, some portions of the Vernal Pools Stewardship Project boundary overlap with the acquisition boundary for the Otay-Sweetwater Unit.
 Between 1997 and 2013, two areas within the Vernal Pools Stewardship Project boundary were incorporated into the Refuge.
 These areas include 17 acres located near the southeastern end of the Sweetwater Reservoir, which are collocated within the boundaries of the Otay-Sweetwater Unit, and 60 acres located the Del Mar Mesa area (Figure 1-5).
 Approximately 360 acres of the Caltrans lands to be transferred to the Service are collocated within the boundary of the Vernal Pool Stewardship Project and the acquisition boundary of the Otay-Sweetwater Unit.